nixcz/cisco-nexus-9300-evpn-fix/README.md

 These cryptic messages are saying: "Hey, I've just seen MAC locally which is learned as secure (on secured port) on another remote VTEP".

-**Local VTEP will learn newly seen MAC on local port with higher priority and this record will never expire, until this is cleared manually.**
+**Local VTEP will learn a newly seen MAC on local port with higher priority and this record will never expire, until this is cleared manually.**

  Diagram